JosonChong/take-home-starter/README.md

 # Pokemon App
-##To access the website:
+## To access the website:
 https://joson-pokemon-app.web.app

 ## Features
-### Utalized a Trie data structure to help in searching Pokemons
+### Utilized a Trie data structure to help in searching Pokemons
 [Link to the Trie object](react-js-starter/src/Trie.js)

 ### Store user submitted contact form and user's favourite Pokemon